-Engineering Drawings For Minor Works
+Engineering Drawings For Minor Works: And Get Better Results

-How often are small, seemingly minor jobs instigated with only verbal instruction or the simplest of hand sketches and with no detailed Engineering Drawings for the minor works?
+Always produce Engineering Drawings For Minor Works: And Get Results – How often are small, seemingly minor jobs instigated with only verbal instruction or the simplest of hand sketches and with no detailed Engineering Drawings for the minor works?

 Why is it so? – To use a well known phrase or saying